-State Association.
+Association.
 As past member of the Education Committee, she assisted in the coordination of programs and classes related to the education, training, testing and Certification of the members of the Association.
-This Committee coordinates the Annual School at the University of Massachusetts in Amherst, MA, the Annual Summer Conference in Hyannis, MA, and plans regular meetings with the Executive Director of the MCTA.
+This Committee coordinates the Annual School at the University of Massachusetts in Amherst, MA, the Annual Summer Conference in Hyannis, MA, Staff Schools in both the Spring and Fall, Seasonal Conferences for the entire membership and plans regular meetings with the Executive Director of the MCTA.
 Dorothy also holds membership with the Northeast Regional Tax Collectors and Treasurers Association and serves as a member of the Hampden County Municipal Collectors and Treasurers Association.

-Martha D. Gilmore, has joined us as PART-TIME FLOATER CLERK for the Customer Service Window.
-Marty also serves as Assistant Town Accountant, working for the Town of Monson for more than 23 years.
+Martha D. Gilmore, has joined us as PART-TIME CLERK FOR OUR CUSTOMER SERVICE WINDOW.
+Marty also serves as Assistant Town Accountant, working for the Town of Monson for more than 24 years.
 Marty, we greatly appreciate your backround and experience in municipal government and welcome you into the Collector's Office.

 "This definitely rounds out an exceptional staff that provides years of knowledge and professional experience in assisting the taxpayers of Monson with their payment obligations to the Town of Monson."